emenriquez/lab2-functions/README.md

 `make test`

 you can also write some code to try out your functions in `demo.cpp`.
 To run this code, use the command `make demo`.

+To test a single function, you can use the command `make test try={functionName}` for example, if you want to test the printArray() function, you will run `make test try=printArray`